koraytugay/koraytugay.github.io/content/draft/jax-rs.md

 }
 ```

 This works out of the box, since it seems like `jersey-server` has a dependency to `org.glassfish.jersey.media:jersey-media-jaxb` which provides `MessageBodyReader`s and `MessageBodyWriter`s for XML that implements JAXB.
-When I exclude this dependency as follows..
+When I exclude this dependency:

 ```xml
 <dependency>